Muhammad al-Baqir: Death

 Although 732 (114 AH) and 735 (117 AH) are commonly reported, there is considerable disagreement about when al-Baqir died, ranging from 732 to 736.
 He was about fifty-seven years old at the time, and most likely died before Zayd's revolt in 740.
 Twelvers annually commemorate his death on the seventh of Dhu al-Hijja.

 As with the rest of the twelve imams, Shia sources report that al-Baqir was killed.
 There is no consensus about the details, and different sources accuse Hisham or his successor, al-Walid II, of poisoning al-Baqir.
 According to another account, al-Baqir was poisoned by his cousin, Zayd ibn al-Hasan, once the latter failed to wrest control of the Islamic prophet's inheritance from al-Baqir.

 Al-Baqir is buried in the Al-Baqi Cemetery in Medina.
 A shrine stood over his grave until its demolition in 1806 and then again around 1925, both times carried out by Wahhabis.

-The historical tomb of al-Baqi was destroyed in 1926 during and by Wahhabi movement in Saudi Arabia.
+The Al-Baqi Cemetery was destroyed in 1926 during and by the Wahhabis in Saudi Arabia.